Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 A Defense Intelligence Agency study released November 19, 2019, found that Iran has “the largest missile force in the Middle East” and “the size and sophistication of its missile force continues to grow despite decades of counterproliferation efforts aimed at curbing its advancement.”
 The report said Iran has missiles that have a range of 1,250 miles, which could reach Israel or Saudi Arabia.
 “Lacking a modern air force, Iran has embraced ballistic missiles as a long-range strike capability to dissuade its adversaries in the region – particularly the United States, Israel, and Saudi Arabia – from attacking Iran,” the report said (AFP, November 19, 2019).

 In December 2019, France, Germany, and the United Kingdom urged UN Secretary-General Antonio Guterres to inform the Security Council that “Iran’s developments of nuclear-capable ballistic missiles” violates Resolution 2231, urging Iran “not to undertake any activity related to ballistic missiles designed to be capable of delivering nuclear weapons” (AP, December 4, 2019).
-This is similar to the letter they sent to UN Secretary-General Ban Ki-moon in 2016, which resulted in no action taken against Iran.
-Instead, Iran continued to improve its missile capabilities, which prompted the latest missive.
+This is similar to the letter they sent to UN Secretary-General Ban Ki-moon in 2016, which resulted in no action against Iran.
+Instead, Iran continued to improve its missile capabilities, which prompted the latest message.

 Israeli Prime Minister Benjamin Netanyahu argued the U.S. has good reason to be concerned with Iran’s missile development.
 “Take North Korea, a smaller country that has a fraction of Iran’s GDP.
 You understand what the arming of North Korea with ICBMs and nuclear weapons means to the United States.
 Iran is many times more dangerous than North Korea because it has a radical ideology.
 It chants death to America, death to Israel.
 They mean it” (Hudson Institute, December 4, 2020).